U.S., Israel and Arab states to expand cooperation in unprecedented meeting

 “We are here to be a force of peace,” he said, a message echoed by Egypt’s foreign minister, Sameh Shoukry.

-Israeli officials have hoped that external events would not distract from the unprecedented meeting, including the killing of two Israeli border police and their armed assailants on Sunday 30 miles outside of Tel Aviv, heightening concerns about a return to fighting between Israelis and Palestinians.
+Israeli officials have hoped that external events would not distract from the meeting, including the killing of two Israeli border police and their armed assailants on Sunday 30 miles outside of Tel Aviv, heightening concerns about a return to fighting between Israelis and Palestinians.

 Hamas praised the attack and linked it to the desert meeting of Arab countries.
 Israeli security officials described the assailants as Palestinian citizens of Israel and Islamic State sympathizers.